SammedMandape/UMI/README.md

 <!-- Introduction -->
 ## Introduction
 The scripts are used to extract the DNA fragments containing STR sequence between gene specific primer and anchor sequence from paired-end fastq files.
 The DNA fragment composition is shown in figure 1.
-The 11 nucleotide (nt) long common sequence (CS) was used as a marker to identify the 12nt long UMI sequence from read2.
+The known 11 nucleotide (nt) long common sequence (CS) is used as a marker to identify the 12nt long UMI sequence from read2.

 <p align="center">
 <img src="images/DNAfragComp.png" alt="Image" width="385" height="265">